aurea-software/dcm-web/README.md

 # Dockerized DCM web application
-Docker for DCM web application
+Docker image for DCM web application.

 # Environment Variables
 The container should be properly configured with following environment variables.